 Finally, there are individuals who have decided on surgery and are empowering themselves with information regarding surgical options, trade-offs, and recovery.
 These individuals are very close to the final stage, which is to seek a surgeon that is right for them for their gender confirmation surgery.

-If you’d like to read more about the step-by step process that will take you to and through surgery, please click the links for FTM/N surgery and for MTF/N surgery.
+If you’d like to read more about the step-by step process that will take you to and through surgery, please click the links for FTM/N surgery , MTF/N surgery, facial surgery, and body contouring.
 For step-by-step guidance through the consultation-to-surgery process, you can download our handouts for both adult and adolescent patients.
-Note that the addition of the letter “N” denotes the term “neutrois,” but some would use the term nonbinary, others gender-expansive or gender-infinite.
-In any case, it means an identity that is not within the classical definition of either male or female.
+Note that the addition of the letter “N” denotes the term nonbinary, and some use it as a placeholder for other gender-expansive or gender-infinite identities.
 More information regarding this term can be found on our introduction to surgery web page.